quire-io/guide/_docs/overview-03-members.md

 Note: There are 4 types of project members: Admin, Normal, Limited, Guest.
 All four have different permission controls over the tasks and members in the project.
+{: .notice--warning}

-Learn more about the permission control here.
+Learn more about the permission control.
+{: .notice}

 ## Organization Members